objetos/q_p5fx/draw_quadrille/graphics.md

 {{< /details >}}

 {{< callout type="info" >}}
-**Observation**
+**Observations**
-This example illustrates how a quadrille can be rendered as a 3D texture in a WEBGL scene.
-The Game of Life logic updates the quadrille's state, and the `graphics` object serves as a texture applied to the 3D model (a sphere in this case).
-The `graphics` parameter decouples the rendering of the quadrille from the main canvas, enabling advanced visualizations.
+* This example highlights the use of a `p5.Graphics` object to render a quadrille and apply it as a 3D texture in a WEBGL environment.
+The quadrille represents a Game of Life simulation, with its updated state drawn onto the graphics object, decoupling the simulation from the main canvas for advanced visualization.
+* The Game of Life is discussed separately in the [showcase Game of Life]({{< relref "game_of_life" >}}), without WEBGL, using direct rendering of the quadrille.
+* A more advanced demonstration renders the Game of Life as a texture using a `p5.Framebuffer` instead of `p5.Graphics`, featured in a dedicated [demo]({{< relref "game_of_life_fbo" >}}).
 {{< /callout >}}

 ## Syntax